 Visiting Research Fellows are scholars who conduct research through the Centre.

-Prospective Visiting Fellows are encouraged to read the 'Orientation to Research in Manchester' guide.
+Prospective Visiting Fellows are encouraged to read our 'Guide to Research in Manchester'.

 For an accommodation form with terms and conditions, click here.

 The MWRC currently has three annual Visiting Fellow programmes: the joint programme with the Rylands, the MWRC programme, the and the programme with Point Loma Nazarene University.
 Additionally, we are willing to discuss the possibility of helping to facilitate self-funded research visits or sabbaticals from scholars and pastors.
 Information about current and past Visiting Fellows can be found below.